anewton1998/rdap_guide/src/protocol/object_classes.md

 |`status`         |a common type defined [here](common_data_structures.md#status)                                            |
 |`port43`         |a common type defined [here](common_data_structures.md#port43)                                            |

-The following is an [example](ip-network.json) of an nameserver.
+The following is an [example](ip-network.json) of a ip network taken from [APNIC](https://apnic.net) and edited for educational purposes.
 Keep in mind that [`rdapConformance`](common_data_structures.md#rdapconformance) and [`notices`](commond_data_structures.md#notices) are common to all RDAP responses.